zhongyuex/RosterOnExport/README.md

      * Add http://localhost/8080/ as an authorized redirect URI.
    - Download Credentials:
      * Once created, download the secret file as `gcal_credentials.json` and save it in your project directory.
+4. **Create a designated Google Calendar**
+   - Each update using this script will remove any calendar item that is not in sync with RosterOn.
+Please do not create your own event in this calendar if you want to use this script repeatedly.
+   - Get your calendar ID from calendar setting - Integrate calendar.
+Save calendar ID as `calendarID.txt` in your project directory.

 ## Setup Instructions